urbanjost/M_intrinsics/docs/intrinsics.md

     as floating point values results may differ slightly: compare dprod(xy)=   11.959999313354501      to x*y=   11.9599991
     to dble(x)*dble(y)=   11.959999313354501
-    test an expected result is produced
+    test if an expected result is produced -6.0000000000000000       -6.0000000000000000
-     -6.0000000000000000       -6.0000000000000000
     PASSED
     elemental